-We’ve rated, reviewed, & compared 12 of the best AM4 motherboards for 2018.
+We’ve rated, reviewed, & compared some of the best AM4 motherboards for 2022.
 These AMD Ryzen motherboards are perfect for gaming or multi-purpose PC builds.

-Now that AMD’s Ryzen CPUs are in their 2nd generation, we have a much better idea of what the best AM4 motherboard is at various price points.
-In this guide, we’ve taken a look at 12 different AM4 motherboards at various price ranges to give you an idea of what options are the best for your situation.
+Now that AMD’s Ryzen CPUs are in their 4th generation (5000 series), we have a much better idea of what the best AM4 motherboard is at various price points.
+In this guide, we’ve taken a look at a handful of different AM4 motherboards at various price ranges to give you an idea of what options are the best for your situation.

 We’ve rated each motherboard based on the performance and features it offers, as well as written an overview of each one.